 Anything approaching Valentina's break neck pace will render this impossible for brass as written.

 So it needs to be broken up into its component parts (see featured image above).
 Once I landed on this solution, much of the piece arranged itself as this is a recurring motif.

 A quick word about the piano writing in the sixth measure in the example above.
 In the other instances of that running bass clef figure, left and right hand play the same figure in octaves.
 Rachmaninoff did not write that here and it is my belief that it's not because he didn't want it, but rather the right hand simply couldn't make the leap of 2 octaves from the end of measure 5 to the beginning of measure 6 in tempo.

 A naive or purist arranger might take this literally and not bring in the brass voice until the second beat.
 You should be on the lookout for compromises made by composers due to practical limitations of piano technique.
 It will make your realization more clever if you do.

 I'm also pleased with the solutions to these thorny licks:

 And here's the score page with the solutions:

-Regarding the live performance from February 2013 above – this was the first time out with the piece on a program that included 4 other new arrangements and 2 pieces new to the group (Britten Russian Funeral Music, and DiLorenzo Russian Circus Music) as well as the Shostakovich Concertino, Opus 94.
+Regarding this live performance from February 2013 above - this was the first time out with the piece on a program that included 4 other new arrangements and 2 pieces new to the group (Britten Russian Funeral Music, and DiLorenzo Russian Circus Music) as well as the Shostakovich Concertino, Opus 94.
 We also performed this entire program without a conductor.